Jussi Vatanen

 Jussi Vatanen (born 30 January 1978) is a Finnish actor.

 Career

 Vatanen graduated from Theatre Academy Helsinki in 2005 and has since then worked for several Finnish theatres.
 He became a household name in Finland after joining the cast of a weekly sketch comedy show Putous in its second season in 2011.
 In the fourth season of the show in 2013, his character Karim Z. Yskowicz was crowned as the "sketch comedy character of the year".
 In the fifth season in 2014, he was again crowned as the winner with his female character "Antsku".
 Vatanen has also appeared in other television programs and films.
 In 2010, he was nominated for a Jussi Award for the Best Actor in a Leading Role for his work in a Dome Karukoski film Lapland Odyssey.

 Personal life

 Vatanen is married to a singer Marika Tuhkala.
-Together they have a daughter.
+They have a daughter.